dreampulse/modelizer/README.md

 ## Security concept (read-/write filters)

 Now you are ready to use Modelzier in full splendor.
 But there is one more thing :-) You don't actually want that everyone can access all you objects from the whole internet.
 It may even depend on some states if you want to allow a client (a user) to access some parts of you models.
-How can you achive this?
+How can you achieve this?
 With modelizer this is very easy.

 You can define a filter for each model.
-A read and write request (this happens eg. when you call ```save()``` for an object) has to pass all filters.
+A read and write request (this happens e.g. when you call ```save()``` for an object) has to pass all filters.
 Every filter can remove objects depending on some state.

 Let's take a look at a simple example:
 ```javascript